Tenants Rip Program Tying Rent Hikes to Landlord Investments

 Recently, the mayor signed a bill essentially intended to 'shame' landlords guilty of harassing tenants, by publicly posting their names on HPD's website--which seems rather meager.
 But the problem itself is very real.
 Even the pro-landlord, pro-real estate New York Times wrote, "Such efforts have been on the rise in gentrifying neighborhoods of the city where market-rate rents have soared and some landlords try to engineer vacancies to make room for higher-paying tenants."

-(RSA) said it would do little more than taint and “vilify” property owners and “curry favor with the tenant movement,” which is just laughable.
+As expected, a flak from the Rent Stabilization Association (RSA) said it would do little more than taint and “vilify” property owners and “curry favor with the tenant movement,” which is just laughable.
 “Should a tenant have their name published for failing to pay rent?” he added.

-the dysfunctional and underfunded state housing agency that has years worth of backlogs, the city's overburdened housing court, and the lack of money or political will to better assist tenants through public legal services.
+Possibly a valid point, if all things were equal, and if it weren't for reality.
+Just a few of the major constant obstacles facing tenants include the dysfunctional and underfunded state housing agency that has years worth of backlogs, the city's overburdened housing court, and the lack of money or political will to better assist tenants through public legal services.
 Simply put, landlords have a disproportionate amount of power and say on both the city and state levels regarding policy, oversight, enforcement and accountability.

 And anyway, this already happens--through the tenant blacklist , which isn't solely based on tenants who are in rent arrears.
 It can be any tenant sued by a landlord in housing court for any reason--legitimate or frivolous--and it's much more encompassing than HPD posting the names of the minuscule number of owners who are found guilty of harassment.